sirkhancision/dotfiles/README.md

 > `~/.local/share/org.kde.syntax-highlighting/themes`

-**orange-vallhalla.png**: Wallpaper edited by me with characters from the game VA-11 HALL-A.
+**lain-red.png**: Wallpaper slightly edited by me with Lain from Serial Experiments Lain.

-**orange-vallhalla-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen.
+**lain-white-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen.

-**oomox-Dark Warmth**: GTK 3/4 themes from Dark Warmth color scheme.
-Modified by me.
+**oomox-Eonyze**: GTK 3/4 themes from Eonyze color scheme.
+Made by me.

 > `/usr/share/themes`